JKORRA/reichenbach/README.md

 I decided to create a simple, sequential, and understandable code without functions that allows the solution to the problem.

+To run the code, you only need to have Python installed since no external libraries are used.
+Simply open the terminal in the Git repository and run the following command:

+    $ python excercise.py
+    OR
+    $ python3 excercise.py

+This depends on the installed version of Python.
+My suggestion is to install Python 3 if it's not already present.

     import random

     #variable that count how many times Moriarty wins